vaishakp/vaishakp.github.io/README.md

     2. On older versions, a certain part of the code in `glibc` contributed by a certain corporation was forcing slower code paths on AMD systems.
     3. The implementation of various math libraries has been improved in newer `glibc` versions with e.g. vector intrinsic support.
     If the HPC OS is using older `glibc` versions, I recommend upgrading the OS.
+    4. It is difficult to compile older `gcc` versions (~< 13.2) on newer glibc (~>2.17) as some packages (that were not being maintained) that `gcc` depends on had been dropped from the Kernel.
+This was fixed in newer versions of gcc.
+19. **cmake**. `cmake` is the preferred build system for various dependent packages (like `petsc`).
+Recent versions of cmake > 3.25.2 fail to compile if the storage is network-attached.
 19. **Other experiments**.
 Details on additional experiments with `SpEC` can be found at https://gitlab.com/vaishakp/spec-on-hpcs

 ## Compiling SpEC